Uniswap/web3-react/README.md

 ## Documentation

-This version of web3-react is still in beta, so unfortunately documentation is pretty sparse at the moment. [packages/example-next](packages/example-next), TSDoc comments, and the source code itself are the best ways to get an idea of what's going on.
+This version of web3-react is still in beta, so unfortunately documentation is pretty sparse at the moment. [example](example), TSDoc comments, and the source code itself are the best ways to get an idea of what's going on.
 More thorough documentation is a priority as development continues!

 ## Upgrading Connector Dependencies